JuliaMath/OverflowContexts.jl/README.md

 Together, these provide checked and unchecked contexts, as in other languages like C#: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/checked-and-unchecked

+The expression-level `@checked` and `@unchecked` rewrite instances of `+`, `-`, `*`, `^`, and `abs` functions, to functions specific to the checked or permissive operation, and thus are not affected by switching the default.
+Symbols for the functions will also be replaced, to support calls like `foldl(+, v)`.
+If these macros are nested, the lowest level takes precedence so that an unchecked context can be nested inside a checked context and vice versa.

 `@default_checked` and `@default_unchecked` create shadow copies of the `+`, `-`, `*`, `^`, and `abs` functions that redirect to overflow-checked
 or overflow-permissive operations, respectively, within the module it was executed in.
-All non-integer arguments are passed through to their respective Base methods. **Important:** If you wish to use this feature, the first usage of this macro must occur earlier than the first usage of the affected Base functions.
+All non-integer arguments are passed through to their respective Base methods. **Important:** If you wish to use this feature, the first usage of this macro must occur earlier than the first usage of the affected Base functions, and it should probably only be set once per module.
 This is not necessary to use the expression-level macros.

-The expression-level `@checked` and `@unchecked` rewrite instances of `+`, `-`, `*`, `^`, and `abs` functions, to functions specific to the checked or permissive operation, and thus are not affected by switching the default.
-Symbols for the functions will also be replaced, to support calls like `foldl(+, v)`.
-If these macros are nested, the lowest level takes precedence so that an unchecked context can be nested inside a checked context and vice versa.

 ```julia
 using OverflowContexts